 [The Foundation of Soul]

 To conclude this collection, I return to the Japanese family motto on the wall of my grandfather’s living room.
 Far from being a weathered relic, these were life principles he personally transcribed for his descendants with a marker on white paper in his later years.
-The text is dated May 4, Showa 3 (1928), the very day he was born.
-For him, these words were more than just a family code; they were the starting point and the microcosm of a century-long life.
+For him, these words were more than just a family code; they were the guidelines of a century-long life.
 In his writing, he urged future generations to value education, practice filial piety, contribute to the public good, and care for society.

-In the photo on the right, my grandfather’s hand—thick, powerful, and weathered by a century of storms—firmly holds mine as a young child.
-Ultimately, this century-long "long goodbye" is etched deeply into our bloodline through the strokes of his hand-written ink and the lingering warmth of his palm.
+In the photo on the right, my grandfather’s hand, weathered and thick, firmly holds mine as a young child.
+Ultimately, this "long goodbye" is etched into our bloodline through the strokes of his hand-written ink and the lingering warmth of his palm.

 謹以此系列,獻給我的外公。 一世紀的守護,終成我們生命中永恆的根基。